steven-LSC/Draw-Your-Story/README.md

 # Draw-Your-Story

-Draw Your Story is an iOS APP, which you can draw or show story pages and save your story in the cloud.
+Draw Your Story is an iOS App, which you can draw or show story pages and save your story in the cloud.

 ### Screenshot